 Today`s outing takes us to the incredible west side of South Ronaldsay overlooking the famous Scapa Flow.

-After lunch, Marlene will take you under her wings for the afternoon and show you the inside outs of a Local Orkney Farm.
+After lunch, Marlene will take you under her wings for the afternoon and show you the workings and history of a Local Orkney Farm.